kapil-raja/shopping-basket/README.md

 ## Prerequisites:
  Install Scala using this link: https://www.scala-lang.org/download/
 ## How To Run:
+## Option 1: Pre Built Package
- 1. Dowlond the Jar file Using this link: https://github.com/kapil-raja/shopping-basket/releases/download/v0.1.0-SNAPSHOT/shopping-basket-assembly-0.1.0-SNAPSHOT.jar
+ 1. Dowlond the Jar file Using [this link](https://github.com/kapil-raja/shopping-basket/releases/download/v0.1.0-SNAPSHOT/shopping-basket-assembly-0.1.0-SNAPSHOT.jar)
  2. Open Terminal and navigate to the Jar Downloaded Folder
  3. Execute the below command
      ```